cs3157-borowski/recitations/recitation_3/memorypointers.md

 int *p; // p is a pointer-to-int
 ```

-Spacing of asterisk doesn't matter, but `*p` is generally preferable as it
-makes declarations clearer.  `int* p1, p2;` would lead you to assume that both
-p1 and p2 are being declared as type int* (a pointer to an integer), but in
-reality the compiler interprets this statement as if it was written
-`int *p1; int p2;` - declaring p1 as a pointer to int and p2 as a normal int.
-Writing the declaration as `int *p1, p2` will avoid confusion in such cases.

 ### Using basic pointers ###

 There are two basic operators that you use with pointers: